Skip to main content

 • South American tapir (South America)

-The Asian tapir can only be found in Thailand, Burma, Malaysia and Indonesia.
-It is very different from all other species: While its head and legs are black, it looks as if it is wearing a “white blanket” on its back.
-This is the reason why it is called "Schabrackentapir" in German (from the Turkish word “çaprak” – saddle cloth).
-The biggest natural enemy of the Asian tapir is the tiger.
+The Malayan tapir is only found in Thailand, Burma, Malaysia and Indonesia.
+It is different from all the others: While its head and legs are black, it has a light-colored patch on its back that looks like a saddle or a blanket.
+That's why it is called “Schabrackentapir“ in German (deriving from the Turkish word “çaprak“ for “saddle cloth“).
+Its natural enemy is the tiger.

 ADVERTISEMENT - ARTICLE CONTINUES BELOW